MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/uefi-csp.md

 The UEFI configuration service provider (CSP) interfaces to UEFI's Device Firmware Configuration Interface (DFCI) to make BIOS configuration changes.
 This CSP was added in Windows 10, next major update.

-The following diagram shows the UWF CSP in tree format.
+The following diagram shows the UEFI CSP in tree format.

 ![Uefi CSP diagram](images/provisioning-csp-uefi.png)